 5.2 Nothing in these Terms affects the title to, and intellectual property rights in, any of yours or IBA’s pre-existing material.

-7.1 You must at all times indemnify IBA and the Consultant (including their officers, employees and agents) (the Indemnified Persons) against all claims, losses, damages and expenses (including legal costs and expenses on a solicitor/own client basis) or liability incurred or suffered by the Indemnified Persons arising from any:
+7.1 You must at all times indemnify and hold harmless IBA and the Consultant (including their officers, representatives, subcontractors, employees and agents) (the Indemnified Persons) against all claims, losses, damages and expenses (including legal costs and expenses on a solicitor/own client basis) or liability incurred or suffered by the Indemnified Persons arising from any:

 a. negligent or unlawful act or omission by you or your personnel;

-c. action or claim for alleged infringement of any intellectual property rights or moral rights of any third party,
+c. action or claim for alleged infringement of any intellectual property rights or moral rights of any third party; and

 except to the extent that any act or omission, on the part of the Indemnified Persons contributed to the claim, loss or damage.